dotnet/coreclr/Documentation/design-docs/standalone-gc-eventing.md

 A runtime implementing this callback will implement it by having a "catch-all" GC event whose schema is an arbitrary sequence of bytes.
 Tools can parse the (deliberately unspecified) binary format provided by GC events that use this mechanism in order to recover the data within the payload.

-Of note with dynamic events is that the CLR GC *may* ship with them.
-It is highly desirable that the CLR GC be able to add new events that will then "light up" when run on older EEs; it is not sufficient to simply bump a minor version number when adding an event to make it a known event.
-This implies that we will need to periodically convert dynamic events to known events whenever the GC is willing to tolerate a recompile of the runtime, which can potentially be few and far between.
+Dynamic events will by fired by the GC whenever developers want to add a new event but don't want to force users to get a new version of the runtime in order to utilize the new event.

 ## Getting Informed of Changes to Event State